interactive-instruments/etf-test-projects-elf/README.md

 (to be added)

 ## Execute tests in soapUI
 The tests import additional libraries that are required to run the tests in SoapUI.
-Download the required libraries from https://services.interactive-instruments.de/etfdev-af/etf-public-releases/de/interactive-instruments/etf/etf-owsgtl-1.3.2.zip.
+Download the [required libraries](https://services.interactive-instruments.de/etfdev-af/etf-public-releases/de/interactive-instruments/etf/etf-owsgtl-1.3.2.zip).
 If you are asked for a login use: etf-public-releases/etf-public-releases.
 Afterwards copy the content of the zip to the bin/ext sub folder of your SoapUI installation directory.

 ## Issues and feedback
 Bugs, feedback or other issues about the testprojects?
 Please use the [issues system](https://github.com/interactive-instruments/etf-test-projects-elf/issues).